Dymantic/vue-trix-editor/README.md

 ## IMPORTANT: Still a WIP

-This is not on NPM yet.
+This is not on NPM yet, but coming soon.

 A Vue wrapper around the Trix rich-text editor, with support for images and auto-save.